• Skip to primary navigation

 ingredients for chia pudding with chocolate powder, almond or coconut milk, salt, cinnamon and bananas

-simple ingredients for chia pudding with unsweetened cocoa powder
+simple ingredients for chia pudding with unsweetened cacao powder and optional banana

 whisking chia seeds into milk to avoid lumps then adding cocoa powder and rest of the milk

-How Can I Avoid Clumps in Chia Pudding?
+How to Avoid Clumps in Chocolate Chia Pudding

 example of chia seeds forming clumps when not whisked immediately